Contrast Facades with Parallel Designs

 The following facades require aggregated input, which in practice

-means lfqdata$subject_Id() must match
+means lfqdata$subject_id() must match

-lfqdata$config$hierarchy_keys(). firth is
+lfqdata$hierarchy_keys(). firth is included

-protein input.
+input.

 fa_lm <- build_contrast_analysis(